-10 Market research firm IDC predicts that digital data will grow at a compound annual growth rate of 42 percent through 2020, attributable to the proliferation of smart phones, tablets, Cloud applications, digital entertainment and the Internet of Things.
+21 Market research firm IDC predicts that digital data will grow at a compound annual growth rate of 42 percent through 2020, attributable to the proliferation of smart phones, tablets, Cloud applications, digital entertainment and the Internet of Things.

-In September of 2015, Apple sold 13 million new iPhones in three days.
-These hold apps drawn from the more than 1.5 million apps offered in the iOS App Store, compounding the more than 100 billion times these apps have been downloaded and installed.
+Apple has sold more than one billion iPhones worldwide from 2007 to 2016.
+These hold apps drawn from the more than 2.3 million apps offered in the iOS App Store, compounding the more than 25 billion times these apps have been downloaded and installed.

 Worldwide, phones running the competing Android operating system account for three times as many activations as Apple phones.
 The United States Supreme Court summed it up handily: "Today many of the more than 90% of American adults who own cell phones keep on their person a digital record of nearly every aspect of their lives."
-11
+22

 Within this comprehensive digital record lies a cornucopia of probative evidence gathered using a variety of sensors and capabilities.
-The latest smart phones contain a microphone, fingerprint reader, barometer, accelerometer, compass, gyroscope, three radio systems, near field communications capability, proximity, touch, light and moisture sensors, a high-resolution still and video camera and a global positioning system.12 As well, users contribute countless texts, email messages, social networking interactions and requests calls for web and app data.
+The latest smart phones contain a microphone, fingerprint reader, barometer, accelerometer, compass, gyroscope, three radio systems, near field communications capability, proximity, touch, light and moisture sensors, a high-resolution still and video camera and a global positioning system.23 As well, users contribute countless texts, email messages, social networking interactions and requests calls for web and app data.